tsmith4014/expense_report/READMEsGalore/orc_load_balancer.md

-Certainly!
-Below are the expanded and detailed steps for importing the SSL certificate and getting it in place in Oracle Cloud Infrastructure (OCI), integrated into the README.
-This includes the full setup for both scenarios (with and without Nginx as a proxy).

----
+# How to Set Up a Public HTTPS Load Balancer in Oracle Cloud Infrastructure (OCI) for a Flask Application

 ## Prerequisites